 consumer price constraints.
 Many companies incorporating

-better ingredients, such as organic ingredients , face
+healthier ingredients, such as organic ingredients , face

-challenges in finding supplies of suitable ingredients.
+challenges in finding supplies of suitable ingredients and

 Companies are incorporating improved processes and techniques,